-In other words, many of the current RDAs for pregnancy and lactation are simply scientific guesses.
+In other words, many current RDAs for pregnancy and lactation are scientific guesses.

 This includes choline.

-My good friend and brilliant colleague, Lily Nichols, RD, author of Real Food for Pregnancy, has joined me in writing and lecturing on why prenatal nutrition guidelines are in need of a drastic makeover on many an occasion.
-This is because new studies suggest choline RDAs for pregnant and lactating women should, in reality, be more than double the current RDA (that’s a whopping 930mg over the current value of 450 mg!).
-While more research is needed, early observations are suggesting that this expanded dose has been linked to supporting cognitive function in infants, supporting placental function, and could possibly promote healthy blood pressure levels in moms (FASEB, 2013; FASEB, 2017).*
+My good friend and brilliant colleague, Lily Nichols, RD, author of Real Food for Pregnancy, has joined me in writing and lecturing on why prenatal nutrition guidelines need a drastic makeover.
+This is because new studies suggest choline RDAs for pregnant and lactating women should, in reality, be more than double the current RDA (that’s a whopping 930mg over the present value of 450 mg!).
+While more research is needed, early observations suggest that this expanded dose has been linked to supporting cognitive function in infants, supporting placental function, and possibly promoting healthy blood pressure levels in moms (FASEB, 2013; FASEB, 2017).*

 The scary part of that equation is, even with the notion of a double RDA dose of choline aside, around 94% of women already do not meet that daily recommended intake.
-And, per The Choline Information Council, 90% of the entire US population is choline deficient, which means men are also having a hard time ensuring they are getting enough, too (4).
+And, per The Choline Information Council, 90% of the entire US population is choline-deficient, which means men also have difficulty ensuring they are getting enough (4).

 - Cognitive function